debug-ito/greskell/README.md

 The reason why we use type-classes is that it allows you to define your own data types as a graph structure.
 See ["Make your own graph structure types"](#make-your-own-graph-structure-types) below in detail.

 Nonetheless, it is convenient to have some generic data types we can use for graph structure types.
-For that purpose, we have `AVertex`, `AEdge`, `AVertexProperty` and `SimpleProperty` types.
+For that purpose, we have `AVertex`, `AEdge`, `AVertexProperty` and `AProperty` types.

 Those types are useful because some functions are too polymorphic for the compiler to infer the types for its "start" and "end".